Contact Us:

 Stags Leap is located on rocky cliffs in the east part of the valley, and is another Cabernet Sauvignon area.
 Vines here take advantage of the late afternoon sun to produce round plush wines.

-Calistoga is located in the northern end of the Valley and also has the hottest climate.
+Calistoga is located in the northern end of the Valley and has the warmest climates.
 The high cliffs of the Palisades and Mount St. Helena really make you feel that you are deep in a valley.
 The area is most known for producing Zinfandel and Petite Syrah.

 Red Wines of Napa